 The text, seen Thursday by The Associated Press and drawn up for a two-day EU summit underway in Brussels, was a draft so its exact wording could change.

-Ankara upped the ante in that dispute on Wednesday by confirming that it would use its military forces if necessary to halt any exploratory gas drilling in waters off Cyprus that it claims as its own.
+Ankara upped the ante in that dispute on Wednesday by confirming that it would use its military forces if necessary to halt any exploratory gas drilling in waters off Cyprus that it claims to be its own.

 Neighbors Greece and Turkey are divided by a series of decades-old issues, including territorial disputes in the Aegean Sea.
 The NATO allies have come to the brink of war three times since the 1970s, including once over drilling rights in the Aegean.

 Greece insists the deal with Libya — which has no fully functioning government able to rule across all of its territory — is unenforceable and has stressed that it will protect its sovereign rights.
-Like its EU partners, Greece recognizes the United Nations-endorsed Libyan government based in Tripoli in the west of the country.
+Like its EU partners, Greece recognizes the United Nations endorsed Libyan government based in Tripoli.

 Becatoros reported from Athens.